jupyterlite/jupyterlab-webrtc-docprovider/README.md

           "wss://y-webrtc-signaling-eu.herokuapp.com",
           "wss://y-webrtc-signaling-us.herokuapp.com",
           "wss://signaling.yjs.dev"
-        ]
+        ],
+        "webRtcRoomPrefix": "a-very-unique-name"
       }
     }
   }
 }
 ```

-> For JupyterLite, both of these fields would be in the `jupyter-config-data` key of
+> For JupyterLite, all of these fields would be in the `jupyter-config-data` key of
 > `jupyter-lite.json`.

 ### `collaborative`

 This flag must be enabled for the provider to be used.

+### `webRtcRoomPrefix`

+By default, the final room ID that is actually sent to the signaling server will be the
+SHA256 hash of the configured room prefix and the chosen room name.

+By default this prefix is the full deployment URL, but for common URLs (like
+`localhost`) a more random prefix should be chosen.

 ### `fullWebRtcSignalingUrls`